alchemyplatform/aa-sdk/site/packages/aa-alchemy/utils/supportedChains.md

 ## Parameters

-### `chainId: number` -- the struct containig UserOperation fields, where each field may be asychronously returned from the middleware used to generate its final value.
+### `chainId: number` -- the struct containing UserOperation fields, where each field may be asychronously returned from the middleware used to generate its final value.